joeyuh/rtx3000_notification/README.md

-#RTX 3000 Series Best Buy notificator
+# RTX 3000 Series notificator

+Support Best Buy and Amazon URL

 Setting can be adjusted in settings.py